 Amazon’s fifth edition of Prime Day will take place from July 15-16, 2019, featuring discounts and promotions on a wide range of products and services.
-Since the first Prime Day in 2016, Prime Day has become a global shopping event.
+Since the first Prime Day in 2016, it has become a global shopping event.

 Prime members in 18 countries will have access to the sale, including for the first time this year in the United Arab Emirates.
-The growing significance of Prime Day highlights the importance of retailer-created shopping holidays globally.
+Its growing significance highlights the importance of retailer-created shopping holidays globally.

 Prime Day is part of a growing group of retailer-created holidays, which includes both large and smaller events including Alibaba’s Singles Day and Wayfair’s Way Day.
 These holidays are created by individual retailers and are usually unaffiliated with a broader cultural or religious holiday or season.